This post contains affiliate links. For more information, click my disclosures here.

 The biggest benefit of roaming is that you have access to all Western websites out of the box and need to think about VPN.
 So if you are going to China for a short holiday and you have a decent data plan, you not necessarily have to buy a local SIM card.
 However, usually the data package is not enough, especially if you are traveling around and you find yourself needing to use navigation, translation or stream a movie to kill time on a long train journey.

-Sure, you can survive a trip to China without a local card, but why bother when it is so easy to get one.
+Sure, you can survive a trip to China without a local card, but why bother when it is so easy to either get one or get an eSIM.
 During our first trip so many times we had to find workarounds.

 Few times we have asked someone to buy a ticket for us (but that is often not possible as you often need to type your passport number when buying a ticket).
 Usually there is a manual counter in case you are not able to buy the ticket with your phone, but that can mean standing in a long queue - and why waste your time queueing for a ticket that should be at your fingertips, right on your phone!